dmarx/obsidian_vault/Compactness.md

   - needs-outlinks
   - green
 ---
-Compactness is a fundamental concept in topology, analysis, and related areas of mathematics, characterizing spaces that, in a certain sense, behave like finite sets despite possibly being infinite.
+Compactness is a fundamental concept in [[topology]], analysis, and related areas of mathematics, characterizing spaces that, in a certain sense, behave like finite sets despite possibly being infinite.
 It is a property that captures the essence of "closeness" and "boundedness" in a topological setting and has profound implications across various branches of mathematics.

 ### Definition